-A number of years ago, Dr. David H. Fink, a psychiatrist for the
+A number of years ago, Dr. David Harold Fink, a psychiatrist for the

 veterans administration, wrote an article for Coronet Magazine, entitled, Release

 from Nervous Tension.
-In his article, he outlined his research into the causes of
+In his article (also published as a book by the same title, available on Amazon), he outlined his research into the causes of

 mental and emotional disturbances.

 From over 10,000 case studies, he discovered that there was a common

 trait with all his patients who suffered from severe tension.
 They were habitual

 fault-finders, constant critics of people and things around them.
 Those who were free from

 tension, were the least critical.
 His conclusions were that the habit of fault-finding is